 Sometimes this process may require professional help, but other times it can simply be cured with other activities.

 To conclude, getting out of debt is difficult - and it takes time.
-But once you make these steps part of your daily routine, you will be on your way to being debt free.
+But once you make these steps part of your daily routine, you will be on your way to being debt-free.
+Stop into your local North Country Savings Bank branch for additional advice on how to manage debt.